In the Bela Lugosi Dracula (1931), Jonathan Harker and Mina are pretty much reduced to this for most of the film.

 Prince Henry tells Danielle to call him Henry instead of "Your Highness", which is how he demanded she refer to him as when he discovered she was actually a commoner.

 Watch Titanic with a notepad and write down how many times the names "Jack" and "Rose" are called out between the two characters.
 Even if you don't make a Drinking Game out of it, your vision will stillswim by the first hour of the movie.
-No joke.
-See the evidence.
+This is not a joke or exaggeration.
+See the evidence.note In case anybody was interested, Jack says "Rose" 44 times, and Rose says "Jack" 74 times, and that's just between the two of them..

 Michelle: What's my name?
 Say my name, bitch!
 Jim: Michelle!
 Michelle.